 Keywords can trend up and down.
 By using tools like AlsoAsked or Semrush, you can find out what keywords are most relevant and use them.

-You’ll need to pare down to the most important keywords, so you don’t overstuff your content.
-That “sweet spot” is imperative because readers will quickly get a sense that your content is less about serving their needs and more about helping your search ranking targets.
+You’ll need to pare down to the most important keywords so you don’t overstuff your content.
+That “sweet spot” is imperative because readers will quickly sense that your content is less about serving their needs and more about helping your search ranking targets.

 An article that seems like it’s nothing but buzzwords and keywords is a boring read.

 You’ll also need to update your keywords over time.
 If you run a brewery, you’ll need to know which beer styles are in vogue to stay on top of trends.
-Your blog might need to be discussing Hazy IPAs instead of Imperial Stouts, for instance.
+Your blog might need to discuss Hazy IPAs instead of Imperial Stouts, for instance.

 Make Your Content Easy to Scan

-Have you noticed that this very article uses a lot of headers and bullet points?
+Have you noticed that this article uses many headers and bullet points?
 You want content that isn’t just narratively satisfying — it has to act as a reference guide, too.
-People will scan for the most important information to them and want to be able to pinpoint that info quickly.
+People will scan for the most crucial information to them and want to be able to pinpoint that info quickly.

 When you’ve written a blog titled “10 Holiday Destinations You Must Visit,” a reader might only care about one of them.
 They’ll want to be able to bookmark the page and go back to entry six rather than having to ingest a dense block of text every time.